kush-gupt/ramalama-k8s/README.md

 # Monitor deployments
 oc get applications -n openshift-gitops
 ```

 > [!IMPORTANT]
-> Environment overlays (`k8s/overlays/dev` and `k8s/overlays/production`) are designed to work with OpenShift GitOps kustomize overlay feature, not standalone kubectl deployments.
-They are applied automatically when using the ApplicationSet.
+> **GitOps Deployment**: Environment overlays (`k8s/overlays/dev` and `k8s/overlays/production`) are designed for standalone testing and development.
+For anything close to production GitOps, use the model-specific deployments with ArgoCD Applications or ApplicationSets.

 ## 🤖 OpenShift Lightspeed Integration